The 15 Best ESL Songs for Kids to Add to Your Lesson Plan

-Once students have acquired the foods presented in the song, you can use the same format to present new food vocabulary simply by changing the words of the song or creating new stanzas.
+It also teaches the useful phrase “Do you like…?” and how to answer in the affirmative and negative.
+Once students have the words down, you can use the same format to present new food vocabulary simply by changing the words of the song or creating new stanzas.

 Follow-up activity: Have a taste test in class (check for allergies with parents first!) and allow kids to taste, identify and state their preferences for a variety of different foods.

-Follow-up activity: The princess Pat, in the song, has a “rig-a-bamboo.”
+Follow-up activity: In the song, Princess Pat has a “rig-a-bamboo.”
 It’s a made-up tool that isn’t described in much detail, aside from giving us hints that it’s red, gold and purple.
-Have kids draw their own rig-a-bamboo and present it to the class — in English, of course!
+Have kids draw their own rig-a-bamboo and present it to the class.

 Follow-up activity: Have kids draw and label their own “Old McDonald” farms with animal names.